6 minsMarch 08, 2018

 How to open a demat account?

 To open a demat account, you need to approach a DP, who could be your bank or broker.
-You need to fill in the account opening form and along with it submit the following documents:
+You need to fill in the account opening form and along with it submit

 - Other address proof (Ration card, voter id, driving license, etc.)